OE100/LuckyDice/README.md

 - API: Changed my enemy spawn events to use generics for ease of use. (not backwards compatible)

 # 0.1.1 - API & Examples
-- Added an example for how to make a mod that extends lucky dice.
+- Add: An example for how to make a mod that extends lucky dice.
-- Some minor variable visibility changes.
+- API: Some minor variable visibility changes.

 # 0.1.0 - Changes & Additions
-- Added config options to set dice spawn chance, if dice can spawn at all, if dice should be activatable or just scrap.
+- Add: config options to set dice spawn chance, if dice can spawn at all, if dice should be activatable or just scrap.
-- Changed event api to use custom attributes. (not backwards compatible)
+- Change: event api to use custom attributes. (not backwards compatible)

 # 0.0.2 - Fixes
-- Fixed a bug that caused items spawned by events to not show on scan.
+- Fix: Bug that caused items spawned by events to not show on scan.

 # 0.0.1 - Initial Beta
 - Early Beta